mgba-emu/gbatek/index.md

 ```

 Maybe this is related to the Nintendo DSi's backwards compatibilty mode (in
-which, the Atheros chip is simulating a Mitsume BB/RF chip for use with older
+which, the Atheros chip is simulating a Mitsumi BB/RF chip for use with older
 NDS games)?